 That said, the main water pump on the B48 can fail unexpectedly, leaving the car in limp mode or leaving you stranded in the worst-case scenario.

-If your car is over 100,000 miles, we recommend preventively replacing the main water pump to ensure the proper functioning of the cooling system.
+If your B48-powered car has over 100,000 miles, it is recommended to proactively replace the main water pump to ensure the proper functioning of the cooling system.

 Keeping engine problems in the B48 to a minimum

-- Ensure you let the engine reach operating temperature when putting high loads on it.
-Cold oil does not lubricate as well, and high RPMs on a cold turbocharged engine can reduce the life of the engine.
+- Allow the engine to reach operating temperature before putting it under high loads.
+Cold oil does not lubricate as well, and high RPMs on a cold turbocharged engine can reduce the lifespan of the engine.

-- Try not to drive your car for short distances only.
-It’s a good idea to take your car out for a prolonged drive every few weeks in order for it to properly warm up all the fluids, and this can also help control carbon buildup.
+- Avoid driving only short distances.
+It’s a good idea to take your car out for a prolonged drive every few weeks in order for it to properly warm up all the fluids.
+This can also help control carbon buildup.

 B48 long-term reliability

 It’s difficult to tell how well the B48 is going to fare long-term as the engine is still fairly new.
-However, you will need to replace/rebuild the turbocharger at some point if you plan on keeping the car for a very long time
+However, there are certain aspects to consider:

-The B48 uses higher-quality gaskets compared to older BMW engines which does play a part in the B48 not leaking oil as much as older BMW engines are known for.
-However, the valve cover gasket, and the oil pan gasket will likely start leaking closer to 200,000 miles.
+- High-mileage oil leaks: The B48 uses higher-quality gaskets compared to older BMW engines, reducing the severity of oil leaks.
+However, the valve cover gasket, oil filter housing, and oil pan gasket will likely start leaking between 150,000 and 200,000 miles.

-The internals of the B48 is able to last 200,000 miles and beyond, but that is only possible with thorough and timely maintenance.
-Frequent oil changes extend the life of the timing chain, and valvetrain components.
+The internals of the B48 are able to last 200,000 miles and beyond.
+Its robust closed-deck engine block helps the B48 longer than its predecessor.
+Frequent oil changes extend the life of engine internals, timing chain, and valvetrain components.

-Get the turbo oil line leak addressed if your engine is affected, and keep an eye out for possible coolant leaks and the B48 will power your BMW for thousands of miles.
+Get the turbo oil line leak addressed if your engine is affected, and keep an eye out for possible coolant leaks.
+In conclusion, the BMW B48 engine brings improved reliability to the turbocharged 4-cylinder lineup of the Bavarian automaker.